-The following is mostly from Wikipedia:
+The following is mostly from several entries in Wikipedia:

 Kali is the Hindu Goddess associated with empowerment, shakti.
 She is an incarnation of the Goddess Parvati.
 The name Kali comes from kala, which means black, time, death, lord of death, Shiva.
 Since Shiva is called Kala - the eternal time - Kali, his consort, also means "Time" or "Death" (as in time has come).
 Hence, Kali is the Goddess of Time and Change.
 Although sometimes presented as dark and violent, her earliest incarnation as a figure of annihilator of evil forces still has some influence.